 GlobalSkin supports our Member organizations in the important and impactful work that they undertake to help their dermatology patient communities.
-In its third year, we are pleased to again open the GlobalSkin Member Impact Fund for applications.
+In its fourth year, we are pleased to again open the GlobalSkin Member Impact Fund for applications.
 The GlobalSkin Impact Fund financially assists Member organizations in the planning and implementation of activities which support their dermatology patient communities.

-All projects must be completed by October 31, 2023, with funds distributed upon conclusion of the project and receipt of a final project report.
+Applications will be reviewed and evaluated on a first-come first-served basis.
+All projects must be completed by October 31, 2024, with funds distributed upon conclusion of the project and receipt of a final project report.

-Please note: GlobalSkin has a wide-reaching and diverse membership, and we recognize the unique financial challenges faced by Members in low-to-middle-income countries (as defined by the United Nations).
+Please note: GlobalSkin has a wide-reaching and diverse membership, and we recognize the unique financial challenges faced by Members in lower-middle to low-income countries (as defined by the United Nations).
 To be inclusive and equitable in our programming, GlobalSkin may opt to award funds during the implementation of an approved project for Members living in these identified countries.
 More details will be available to these Members during the application process.

 Grants funded in this category will support hosting information-based events, either virtual or in-person.
 Examples of activities that could be funded include conferences, webinars, ask the expert sessions, e-learning opportunities, and townhall events.
 Funds can be used to pay for online meeting/presentation platforms or for in-person event expenses if those events follow the health and safety guidelines of your country or region.

 Grants funded in this category will support Member organizations in building strong governance and best management practices.
 Associate Members may use these funds to take their organizations to the next level by becoming legally recognized not-for-profit organizations in their countries.
-Other activities that can be funded in this category include strategic planning support, the purchase of management software, and information technology support.
+Other activities that can be funded in this category include, strategic planning support, purchase of management software, and information technology support.

 Communications & Marketing

-Grants funded in this category will support the development and/or purchase of marketing activities and materials that raise awareness of the organization’s programming and initiatives.
+Grants funded in this category will support the development and/or purchase of marketing activities and materials that raise awareness of the organization’s programing and initiatives.
 Examples of communications or marketing materials that could be funded include social media ads (Facebook, Twitter, Instagram, etc.), traditional media advertising, graphic design, and printed materials such as flyers or brochures, or website content creation.

-Grants funded in this category will support initiatives that directly support the well-being of patient communities and fight against the stigma, shame, and other psychosocial challenges faced by dermatology patients.
+Grants funded in this category will support initiatives that directly support the well-being of patient communities and fight against the stigma, shame and other psychosocial challenges faced by dermatology patients.
 Examples of advocacy initiatives that could be funded include hosting fundraising events or launching awareness campaigns.

 Impact Fund Recipients